HeteroChromia420/OBQSS/README.md

 # The Future
-As it stands, i'll still continue to provide support for the script in the form of fixes as stable releases of debian come.
+As it stands, i'll still continue to provide support for the script as stable releases of debian come.
 In the future this may no longer be the case as support for Xorg/X11 is waning and is likely to cease getting supported in a near future.
 Once Debian Stable ceases supporting Xorg/X11, the OpenBox QuickStart Script will be archived.

 # Openbox QuickStart Script